ovh/manager/.ai-doc/20-dependencies/react-router-dom.md

 **React Router DOM** is the standard routing library for React applications, providing declarative routing with nested routes, lazy loading, and navigation management.
 In the OVHcloud Manager ecosystem, it's used with specific patterns for µApp routing, tracking integration, and shell communication.

-This package is essential for React µApps to handle navigation, route management, and integration with the Manager shell tracking system.

 ## ⚙️ Context

 React Router DOM is designed for: